 One thing I found was the areas we travelled were completely devoid of any rubbish and trash.
 There seems to be an appreciation and respect that I haven’t seen on many other walking trails.

 So what are you waiting for folks?
-America needs you!
+Americas National Parks need you!

 Happy travelling folks!